Ancient (band): History

-Upon the exit of Krigse, Ancient went on to find a replacement in the local metal scene.
-A new tour followed, including the band's first concerts in Scandinavia, and in 2000, Ancient played at Wacken Open Air main stage with the new drummer GroM who joined in May 2000.
-A compilation EP, God Loves the Dead, was released in January 2001, featuring some remixes, a new single and a cover of Iron Maiden's 'Powerslave' song.
+After Krigse left, Ancient found a replacement in the local metal scene.
+A new tour followed, including the band's first concerts in Scandinavia, and in 2000, Ancient played at Wacken Open Air with new drummer GroM, who joined in May 2000.
+The compilation EP God Loves the Dead was released in January 2001, featuring remixes, a new single and a cover of Iron Maiden's "Powerslave".

 Ancient's fifth album, Proxima Centauri, was recorded at Los Angered Recording (Andy LaRocque's studio) and mastered at Sterling Sound in New York by Chris Athens.
-Released in October 2001.
+It was released in October 2001.
 Another world tour followed, including Mexico, Eastern Europe and Israel.
-Ancient then proceeded to move closer to their classic black metal origins, although more technical and polished, and began the writing of a new album as a 4-piece without female vocals.
+Ancient moved closer to classic black metal, although more technical and polished.
+They began writing an album as a four-piece without female vocals.

 In July 2004, Ancient released their sixth album, Night Visit.
 Written in drummer Grom's studio at the feet of the Italian Alps, and Jesus Christ! writing in NJ (USA); the album was recorded at Studio Fredman and mixed by Swedish producer Fredrik Nordström.
 Following the release, the band embarked on another European tour called "A Night VisiTour" in 2005, with Illdisposed as co-headliners and Final Breath as support.
 In the end of 2005, GroM left the band and relocated to Los Angeles, CA.

 Aphazel and Deadly Kristin released an album with their side-project called 'Dreamlike Horror', for Greek label Sleaszy Rider Records in June 2005.

 Live, the band featured Aleister of Faust (a cult Italian death metal band) on guitar and following Grom's departure, also featured Nick Barker (Cradle of Filth, Dimmu Borgir) on drums.

 Ancient's original demos, including Eerily Howling Winds, were re-released in 2005 in an album called Eerily Howling Winds - The Antediluvian Tapes, after which the band went on hiatus.

 In 2009 and 2010 they reformed for a new set of live shows in Spain and Portugal with Nick Barker as drummer.

 Metal Blade has since then released a three-CD pack containing the band's three releases before the final Night Visit album: The Halls of Eternity, God Loves the Dead and Proxima Centauri.

 In 2011, band's lead singer Aphazel had shortened his artist name to Zel and also announced plans for a new studio album.
 The album, Back to the Land of the Dead, was released in 2016 by EMP Label Group, with the group subsequently signing with Soulseller Records.
 In early 2016 the band recruited guitarist Ghiulz (Bulldozer) as session guitarist for live performances.